 In most bee and wasp stings, the redness and inflammation would be quite minimal.
 Your Frenchie may yelp (of course they will) and can unexpectedly limp when stung in their foot, or when stung in the face, they will have a red, swollen mark.

 If it is a bee that stung your Frenchie, the bee’s stinger may still be present.
 It s important to try and remove the stinger, but this can be challenging to get your Frenchie to be quiet and relaxed.
 In most instances, the stinger should be removed at a vet clinic.

 To help alleviate inflammation and discomfort, the simple treatment for a sting or bite is to rest a cool cloth on the sting.
-You can also rap a towel around an ice pack, just like you would do for humans.
+You can also wrap a towel around an ice pack, just like you would do for humans.
 However, DO NOT use human medicines; these can not be safe for dogs.

 If you’re worried that your French Bulldog is experiencing serious discomfort, then contact your Vet as soon as possible.

 Much like yourself, your Frenchie being stung can cause hives and welts to appear.
 Generally, these are itchy and can be painful.
 One of the first symptoms you will see is your French Bulldog scraping or scratching the face and eyes over objects.

 The hives may appear throughout the skin as red lines or lumps or be limited to a single location.

-A mild case can be handled comfortably at home as long as there is no associated nausea, diarrhea or fatigue.
 You must consult your Vet first before following any of the advice below.
-If in doubt always see your Vet.
+A mild case can be handled comfortably at home as long as there is no associated nausea, diarrhea, or fatigue.
+If in doubt, always see your Vet.